ksw9/ksw9.github.io/_members/efajer.md

 ---

-Ellie worked in the lab as an undergraduate King Center Fellow.
+Ellie worked in the lab as an undergraduate Stanford University King Center Fellow.
 Her work demonstrated that incarcerated populations have access to different TB diagnostics in Brazil.